 Listen to/Watch entire show:

-Filmmaker Derek Cianfrance's new movie, The Place Beyond the Pines, just sold at the Toronto International Film Festival.
-He talks working with Ryan Gosling and balancing the art and business of movie-making.
+Filmmaker Derek Cianfrance's new movie, The Place Beyond the Pines, is his follow-up to the indie, Blue Valentine.
+He talks about working with Ryan Gosling and finding the art in the business of movie-making.

 The Hollywood News Banter ()